vaibhavmvora/webdriverio-mocha-allure-teamcity/README.md

 - Allure Report
 - Screenshot capture for failing tests
 - ESLint
-- Integration with Team City (In Progress)
+- Integration with Team City

 ## How to Start